Intersection formulas on moduli spaces of unitary shtukas

-At the core of the above results is Theorem \ref{thm:intersection}, which extends the Feng-Yun-Zhang arithmetic Siegel-Weil formula on $\Sht^r_{ \mathrm{U}(2) }$.
-Any further generalization of this theorem (more precisely, any new cases of Conjecture \ref{conj:ASW}) would lead immediately to new cases of Conjecture \ref{conj:GKZ}.

-For example, one could attempt to prove Theorems \ref{thm:simple duplication} and \ref{thm:GKZ} under the weaker hypothesis that $a_2\colon \mathcal{E}_2 \to \sigma^*\mathcal{E}_2^\vee$ is injective.
+Proving Theorems \ref{thm:simple duplication} and \ref{thm:GKZ} under the weaker hypothesis that the hermitian morphism $a_2\colon \mathcal{E}_2 \to \sigma^*\mathcal{E}_2^\vee$ is injective might be within reach.
 Even more interesting would be to find examples of proper special cycles of middle codimension on $\Sht^r_{\mathrm{U}(4)}$, and extend our results to that setting.